 These include giving data subjects (tenants) the ongoing opportunity to revoke consent.

 To process personal information, landlords must have a “lawful basis” to process the data.

 Landlords who store, use, or delete tenants’ personal information (such as name, email, telephone, etc.) using an electronic device (mobile phone, computer, etc.) should be registered with the ICO.

 Documenting Processing Activities

-Landlords will need information from a prospective tenant for the purpose of pre-tenancy consideration, during and after the tenancy has ended.
+Landlords will need information from a prospective tenant for pre-tenancy consideration during and after the tenancy has ended.